ISISComputingGroup/ibex_user_manual/doc/how_to/Manage-the-DAE.rst

 In simulation mode the dashboard should be coloured correctly and `SIMULATION MODE` is shown in large black letters.
 NB All instruments can be placed in simulation mode but some are not set up correctly.
 If you are having problems please contact us.

 It is also possible to run the DAE and do real counts without the timing signal from ISIS.
-The setting for this are on [[Experimental Setup -> Data Acquisition tab under Timing|Manage-the-DAE#Data Acquisition]]
+The setting for this are on :ref:`Experimental Setup -> Data Acquisition tab under Timing <dae_data_acquisition>`